Indian mathematics: Prehistory

-Excavations at Harappa, Mohenjo-daro and other sites of the Indus Valley civilisation have uncovered evidence of the use of "practical mathematics".
-The people of the Indus Valley Civilization manufactured bricks whose dimensions were in the proportion 4:2:1, considered favourable for the stability of a brick structure.
+Excavations at Harappa, Mohenjo-daro and other sites of the Indus Valley Civilisation have uncovered evidence of the use of "practical mathematics".
+The people of the Indus Civilisation manufactured bricks whose dimensions were in the proportion 4:2:1, considered favourable for the stability of a brick structure.
 They used a standardised system of weights based on the ratios: 1/20, 1/10, 1/5, 1/2, 1, 2, 5, 10, 20, 50, 100, 200, and 500, with the unit weight equaling approximately 28 grams (and approximately equal to the English ounce or Greek uncia).
 They mass-produced weights in regular geometrical shapes, which included hexahedra, barrels, cones, and cylinders, thereby demonstrating knowledge of basic geometry.

 The inhabitants of Indus civilisation also tried to standardise measurement of length to a high degree of accuracy.
 They designed a ruler—the Mohenjo-daro ruler—whose unit of length (approximately 1.32 inches or 3.4 centimetres) was divided into ten equal parts.
-Bricks manufactured in ancient Mohenjo-daro often had dimensions that were integral multiples of this unit of length.
+Bricks manufactured in ancient Mohenjo-daro often had dimensions that were integer multiples of this unit of length.

 Hollow cylindrical objects made of shell and found at Lothal (2200 BCE) and Dholavira are demonstrated to have the ability to measure angles in a plane, as well as to determine the position of stars for navigation.

 Vedic period

 Samhitas and Brahmanas

-The texts of the Vedic Period provide evidence for the use of large numbers.
+The texts of the Vedic period provide evidence for the use of large numbers.
 By the time of the (1200–900 BCE), numbers as high as 10^{12} were being included in the texts.
 For example, the mantra (sacred recitation) at the end of the annahoma ("food-oblation rite") performed during the aśvamedha, and uttered just before-, during-, and just after sunrise, invokes powers of ten from a hundred to a trillion:

 Hail to śata ("hundred," 10^{2}), hail to sahasra ("thousand," 10^{3}), hail to ayuta ("ten thousand," 10^{4}), hail to niyuta ("hundred thousand," 10^{5}), hail to prayuta ("million," 10^{6}), hail to arbuda ("ten million," 10^{7}), hail to nyarbuda ("hundred million," 10^{8}), hail to samudra ("billion," 10^{9}, literally "ocean"), hail to madhya ("ten billion," 10^{10}, literally "middle"), hail to anta ("hundred billion," 10^{11}, lit., "end"), hail to parārdha ("one trillion," 10^{12} lit., "beyond parts"), hail to the ' (dawn), hail to the ' (twilight), hail to ' (the one which is going to rise), hail to udyat (the one which is rising), hail udita (to the one which has just risen), hail to svarga (the heaven), hail to martya (the world), hail to all.

 Fractions are mentioned, as in the Purusha Sukta (RV 10.90.4):

 With three-fourths Puruṣa went up: one-fourth of him again was here.

 The Satapatha Brahmana (c.
 7th century BCE) contains rules for ritual geometric constructions that are similar to the Sulba Sutras.